-Incidental Transportation: I am including major point to point transportation in the workshop fee through a van/car rental for the mainland only.
-Uber rides, taxis, short bus rides and the like are not included and will have to be covered by you.
+Incidental Transportation: I am including major point to point transportation in the workshop fee through a van/car rental.
+Uber rides, taxis, bus rides and the like are not included and will have to be covered by you.
 Also, transfers to/from the airport are not guaranteed.
 While I’ll plan to greet you at the airport for pickup, maybe we’ll have to arrange for you to meet somewhere else.
-As the tour ends on Easter Island your transportation to the airport will be your responsibility.
-The island is tiny and cheap transport options should be plenty.

 Insurance: Please secure your own travel insurance.
 Also ensure that your medical insurance is valid overseas.
 Please expect me to ask you to verify your insurance coverage.
 Both medical and standard travel insurance.
 What if I have to cancel the trip for some reason?
 That would stink, but there will be some fees that simply can’t be recouped (such as your airfare) and travel insurance will keep that from being a big issue.

-Airfare and other “getting there” transportation: You’ll have to fly or otherwise transport yourself to Santiago, Chile for the start of the workshop and plan for departure from the hotel on Easter Island.
+Airfare and other “getting there” transportation: You’ll have to fly or otherwise transport yourself to Santiago, Chile for the start of the workshop.
+That’s where the workshop ends, so that makes it rather convenient.
 I’ll be happy to provide advice and guidance if at all possible to make your life easier.